 Prefer a side-by-side American-style fridge freezer instead?
 Head over to our guide to the Best American-style Fridge Freezers

 How to buy the best fridge freezer for you

 Generally, fridge freezers just stand there, looking boring, full of food.
 But try living without one and see how you get on.
 So which one do you need?
 The obvious answer to this is, "one that's big enough for your needs, and works".
 You could easily buy an anonymous, built-in unit, and not think about it again for another 10 years or so.

-Fridge freezers come in two styles: single door models with a 60/40 split between fridge and freezer and, for those with extra space, two-door American-style leviathans that resemble portals to another universe made entirely of food and booze.
+Fridge freezers come in three styles: single door models with a 60/40 and 50/50 split between fridge and freezer and, for those with extra space, two-door American-style leviathans that resemble portals to another universe made entirely of food and booze.

-Most modern fridge freezers models come stacked to the rafters with clever tech that controls humidity and temperature while others go even further to include app-based diagnostics, automatic door opening and internet-connectivity.
+Most modern fridge freezers models come stacked to the rafters with clever tech that controls humidity and temperature.
+Others go even further to include app-based diagnostics, automatic door opening and internet-connectivity.

 Do you need that techy icing applied to the top of your food-storage cake?
 No you do not.
 Would you like to have them?
 Hell yeah.